RoMcGill/coding-game/README.md

 ![]insert image

-When the site is viewed on a mobile device it will function as supposed to but the player will be at a disadvantage as thumbb typing is not very efficient for typing HTML code.
+When the site is viewed on a mobile device it will function as supposed to as it is fully responsive on all devices. but the player will be at a disadvantage as thumb typing is not very efficient for typing HTML code.